thegamecracks/discord.py-i18n-demo/README.md

 - `gettext` and its associated utilities, particularly `msgfmt`
   - Not sure how to get this?
 See the [onboarding](/docs/en/onboarding.md#gettext)

+## Alternatives

+discord.py can be used with any translation library, not just gettext.
+If you are interested in alternatives, consider using [Project Fluent] via the [fluent-compiler] package which provides more comprehensive localization features such as arbitrarily-defined message variants, message cross-references, and automatic numeric/datetime formatting (see also [Fluent vs. gettext]).

 ## Contributing

 Want to add translations?
 [Fork this repository], create a new branch,